kvaishnavisanta/Baymax/README.md

 ![Flowchart](https://cdn.discordapp.com/attachments/1078212576879587370/1216993647271346226/baymaxxx-removebg-preview.png?ex=663135e8&is=662fe468&hm=b2a073f10ba5f89882569309a52e21e4d63833c70fc5030a23cae82b313458cb&)

 This project presents a conversational chatbot with an intuitive graphical user interface (GUI) built using PyQt5.
-The chatbot engages users in dynamic and friendly conversations, leveraging the powerful OpenAI GPT-3.5 Turbo model for generating contextually relevant responses.
-Additionally, the application offers seamless conversation history management, allowing users to revisit and review past interactions.
+The chatbot engages users in dynamic and friendly conversations, leveraging the powerful Hume AI  for generating contextually relevant responses.

 ## Key Features: